The unit of credit for work at UNK is the semester hour.

 - Twelve to sixteen credit hours each semester is considered a normal class load during

 the academic year for full-time undergraduate students.
 Up to eighteen credit hours may be

 taken by undergraduate students without petitioning for an over-load.

 - Undergraduate students wishing to carry more than eighteen hours must meet these

-requirements: (a) students requesting 19-21 hours must have at least a 3.0
+requirements: (a) students requesting nineteen or twenty hours must have at least a 3.0

-cumulative GPA; (b) students requesting 22 or more hours must have at least a 3.2 cumulative GPA.
+cumulative GPA; (b) students requesting more than twenty-one-hour loads must have a

 approval of the student's faculty advisor and be